saltyorg/docs/docs/saltbox/install/install.md

   subdomain: login # (7)!
 ```

-1. Folder used for downloads.
+1. Folder used for docker /downloads volume.
+Does not affect mergerfs (/mnt/unionfs).

 2. Folder used for temporary transcode files.